About this Project

-A digital teaching and learning tool.
+A digital teaching and learning tool for the college classroom and beyond.
 Using Experiencing History, instructors and students engage directly with primary sources related to the Holocaust.
-Instructors can set up customized courses to create customized learning experiences featuring original diaries, letters, testimonies, art, and other materials.
+Instructors can set up customized courses to create customized learning experiences featuring original diaries, letters, oral histories, art, and other materials.
 These sources were carefully selected, translated, and contextualized by Holocaust scholars.

 “We can’t speak about a single Holocaust experience.
 That was brought up by the sources, and was something that students came up with on their own.”